JohanesB/alx-low_level_programming/0x02-functions_nested_loops/README.md

-task 4: Write a function that checks for alphabetic character.
+task 6: Write a function that computes the absolute value of an integer.